frontend-fun/react-hooks-typescript-tome/docs/2-app/editing.md

 Let's start with a basic tag, the first-level header `h1`.

+By the way, anytime you see a chunk of code in this book with a pencil button to the right, you can click the pencil to edit and run the code right here on the page!

 ```tsx
 export function App(): JSX.Element {
     return <h1>This is header text</h1>;